Philogicatician/awakening_from_the_meaning_crisis/README.md

 2. what is *openness of comportment* ?
 (Heidegger)
 3. more on the *cognitive-cultural grammar* (Wittgenstein)
 4. Heidegger:
-    + Sein is a German noun, always capitalized
+    + `Sein` is a German noun, always capitalized
     + withdrawing == becoming transparent in the process (eg. hammer)
-5. immediate vs developmental transformation
+5. immediate/sudden vs developmental/gradual transformation/realization
     + aspirational aspect of rationality: proleptic rationality
         + incremental/developmental changes
     + but: some Buddhists say that *wanting* realization is inherently impure, because